ds300/stylee-mcstyleface/README.md

 Tagged template strings for SASS.
 Uses `node-sass` so not useful for client-side code.

 The intended use-case is for rendering static sites with JS and React, but keeping the styles in the same files as the code.
-I was previously using [free-style](https://github.com/blakeembrey/free-style) but frustrations with it's approach to rule ordering and bugginess around deeply-nested things has led me to this comparatively simple approach.
+I was previously using [free-style](https://github.com/blakeembrey/free-style) but struggled with its lexicographic approach to rule ordering (bad news for @media queries).
+It also fails silently way too often and has some bugginess around deeply-nested things.
+All this led me to a comparatively simple approach.

 ```js
 import style from 'stylee-mcstyleface';